agentic-long-context-competition/LongBench/README.md

 To submit an entry,

  - Add a new agent as below.
 IMPORTANT: Only use the API client passed to the run method.
-This fixes the model, tracks token usage, limits concurrency, implements backoff logic...
+This enforces the allowed models (and sets a default model), tracks token usage, limits concurrency, implements backoff logic...
  - for the final evaluation, use `python main.py --max_concurrent 50 --agent cot --delete-old --logging --max_entries -1`,
  - run `python result.py` to generate summary statistics
  - upload your results (logs and results) to huggingface